About us and our history

 We have 7 short-let apartments in one building, originally built in 1989 as classrooms, dormitories and staff accommodation, and converted in 2007.
 We have 3 further studio apartments in a new building on the site of a garage block which was completed in 2014.

-The school gym is home to a studio, personal training gym and three therapy rooms rented out to freelance instructors, personal trainers and therapists.
-Please see Peak Movement Clinic for more information.
+The school gym is now home to a co-working space for health and wellness professionals.
+The space includes a studio, personal training gym and three therapy rooms.
+We are able to host retreats and courses using these facilities; please see The Wellness Hub Oxford for more information.